 Eventually, some people go on to help others become patient care technicians.
 Some seek out extra training to become medical assistants, nurses, and more.
 For a growing number of students, a career as a patient care tech can be extremely fulfilling.
 You get plenty of opportunities to help others every day.
 It’s easy to find fulfillment with a career as a patient care tech.

 Unlike other medical professionals, you don’t have to spend years in school.
 Patient care techs enjoy stable income and increasing demand.
 Eager professionals can train in just months.
 Once you graduate, you don’t need internships or externships to get your first job.
 Some students complete them during school.
-For more information on patient care technician school and the ways, Florida Vocational Institute can help you, click here.
+For more information on patient care technician school and the ways, FVI School of Nursing and Technology can help you, click here.